Biography of President Brendan B. KellyShare this page

 Kelly is a practiced academic leader, previously serving in leadership roles as chancellor of the University of South Carolina Upstate, appointed interim president of the University of South Carolina, and vice president of university advancement at the University of West Florida.
 Kelly began his academic career in 2000 at Eastern Michigan University, where he was assistant director of forensics and a lecturer in the Department of Communication and Theatre Arts.

 Earning both a Bachelor of Science degree in public relations and a master’s degree in communication from Eastern Michigan University, Kelly then earned his doctorate in rhetoric and political communication from Wayne State University.
-He and his wife, Dr. Tressa Kelly, reside in Carrollton and have three children (Bree, Liam, and Kieran) and a Great Dane named Lucy.
+He and his wife, Dr. Tressa Kelly, reside in Carrollton and have three children (Bree, Liam, and Kieran) and a Great Dane named Georgia.

 American Association of State Colleges and Universities (Board of Directors)